 My brother has so many of my parents traits, a wonderful sense of humor, an incredible work ethic and deep loyalty to family and friends.
 I like to think I carry some of their traits as well~a bit of moxie, a tad bit of stubbornness(!!!)and of course deep loyalty to family and friends.
 I never knew mom as an adult, but I know her "Irish eyes are smiling" down at me.

 Our daughters grew up celebrating St.Patrick's Day; I would often sprinkle gold glitter on their bedroom dressers and play other small pranks, telling them that the Leprechauns had visited our home.
-I haven't yet made the trip to Ireland, but hope to eventually.
-All of our grands have been raised knowing this side of their heritage and the importance of wearing green today.
+All of our grands have been raised knowing this side of their heritage and the importance of wearing green on St. Patrick's Day.
 Our youngest daughter has also named all of their children with strong Irish names; something I know my parents would be very pleased with; of course, they would also be so proud of all of the grands and the ways our girls and their hubby's have raised them.
 I love the decision to pick names based on their meanings; Carrie's children's names also have deep meanings.

 Over the years, my brother and sister of my heart, have given me pieces from their trips to Ireland and I love displaying them.
 Like most from families that are only second generation American, I carry on the traditions that I was raised with and hope that my daughters and grands also value the ties to our past.